omni-us/jsonargparse/README.rst

 of values using a json schema.
 This class requires the `jsonschema
 <https://pypi.org/project/jsonschema/>`__ python package.
 Though note that
 jsonschema is not a requirement of the minimal jsonargparse install.
-To enable this functionality install with the :code:`jsonschema` extras require as explained in section :ref:`installation`.
+To enable this functionality install with the ``jsonschema`` extras require as explained in section :ref:`installation`.

 Check out the `jsonschema documentation
 <https://python-jsonschema.readthedocs.io/>`__ to learn how to write a schema.